Important announcement

 similar pilot period in East Dunbartonshire.

-Schools will be identified for potential inclusion within the pilot programme using a fourstep selection process.
+Schools will be identified for potential inclusion within the pilot programme using a four-step selection process.

-instance, a school will continue to step 2 if they currently have enforceable restrictions
+• In line with the Schools Access and Parking Management Hierarchies, in the first instance, a school will continue to step 2 if they currently have enforceable restrictions in place

-2. If parking problems remain, then the school will continue to step 3.
+• If parking problems remain, then the school will continue to step 3

-3. If the school and/or Parent Council is supportive of such a proposal and willing to help
+• If the school and/or Parent Council is supportive of such a proposal and willing to help in its delivery the school will continue to step 4

-4. The final step is to assess the school location’s suitability for inclusion in such a pilot.
+• The final step is to assess the school location’s suitability for inclusion in such a pilot.
+This will be a technical assessment of the road layout and road function to determine if the school is suitable to be included in the pilot programme.

 Following the four-step selection process, the final schools to be included within the pilot programme will be decided based on the scale of the parking problems that exist and the suitability of each school location to be included as a pilot school.
 A small number of schools will be included in the initial pilot programme.